awsdocs/aws-sct-user-guide/doc_source/agents.cassandra.md

 **Note**
 By default, the agent runs on port 8080\.
 You can change this by editing the `agent-settings.yaml` file\.

-## Migrate data from the clone datacenter to Amazon DynamoDB<a name="agents.cassandra.migrate-to-ddb"></a>
+## Migrate data from the clone data center to Amazon DynamoDB<a name="agents.cassandra.migrate-to-ddb"></a>

-You are now ready to perform the migration from the clone datacenter to Amazon DynamoDB, using AWS SCT\.
+You are now ready to perform the migration from the clone data center to Amazon DynamoDB, using AWS SCT\.
 AWS SCT manages the workflows among the AWS SCT data extraction agent for Cassandra, AWS Database Migration Service \(AWS DMS\), and DynamoDB You perform the migration process entirely within the AWS SCT interface, and AWS SCT manages all of the external components on your behalf\.

 To migrate your data, follow this procedure:

+**To migrate your data from the clone data center to DynamoDB**

 1. From the **View** menu, choose **Data migration view**\.